Matthew Knies

-Matthew Michael Knies (/naɪz/ NYZE; born October 17, 2002) is an American professional ice hockey forward for the Toronto Maple Leafs of the National Hockey League (NHL).
-Knies was drafted 57th overall by the Maple Leafs in the 2021 NHL Entry Draft.
+Matthew Michael Knies (/naɪz/ NYZE; born October 17, 2002) is an American professional ice hockey player who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+Knies was drafted 57th overall by the Maple Leafs in the 2021 NHL entry draft.

 Playing career

 Junior

 Knies played two full seasons for the Tri-City Storm of the United States Hockey League (USHL), where he recorded 31 goals and 56 assists in 90 games.
-Knies was drafted in the second round, 57th overall, by the Toronto Maple Leafs in the 2021 NHL Entry Draft.
+Knies was drafted in the second round, 57th overall, by the Toronto Maple Leafs in the 2021 NHL entry draft.

 College

 Beginning his collegiate career, Knies first played for the Minnesota Golden Gophers during the 2021–22 season.
 During his freshman season, he ranked tied for third on the team, and first among freshman, with 10 goals and 17 assists for 27 points in 29 games.
 Following an outstanding season, he was a unanimous pick for the Big Ten All-Freshman Team, and was named a finalist for Big Ten Freshman of the Year.

 The 2022–23 season saw further success for Knies, notably playing on a top line with fellow NHL prospects Logan Cooley and Jimmy Snuggerud that was considered one of the best in college ice hockey.
 He scored 21 goals and 21 assists in 40 games.
 He won the Big Ten Player of the Year award, and was named a finalist for the Hobey Baker Award as the top player in American college ice hockey, with Cooley also one of the three.
 The Golden Gophers reached the national championship game at the 2023 NCAA Division I men's ice hockey tournament, but ultimately were defeated by the Quinnipiac Bobcats in overtime.
 Following the tournament, he decided to conclude his collegiate career, finishing with 36 goals and 39 assists in 73 career games.